 less likely to have used alcohol

-When we were six months into the crisis, we discovered that Americans were using family meals to stay strong – physically and emotionally – during the global pandemic.
+When we were six months into the COVID-19 pandemic, we discovered that Americans were using family meals to stay strong – physically and emotionally – during the global pandemic.
 Better yet, they planned to continue this positive practice when the world returns to a new normal.

 The will to return to the table exists, but families need a friendly, familiar voice to show them the way.
 That voice is food retail, and the way is the National Family Meals Movement.